NRMA: Separate paths

+It has also continued to grow its travel and holiday operations by investing in tourist parks, and in January 2007, acquired a major stake in the travel wholesaler Adventure World.
+In March 2021, it was announced that the NRMA had purchased the Tasmanian tourism assets of the Royal Automobile Club of Tasmania (RACT) including Cradle Mountain Hotel, Freycinet Lodge, Gordon River Cruises and Strahan Village to be operated under the NRMA Expeditions brand.
+In November 2022, the NRMA acquired Pumphouse Point, located in the Cradle Mountain-Lake St Clair National Park, to also be operated under the NRMA Expeditions brand in Tasmania.

+In 2017 the NRMA purchased Manly Fast Ferry.

 EV

-In 2023 NRMA introduced two trial mobile charging vans.

-In 2012 the NRMA opened free public charging stations for electric vehicles in Sydney (fast charger) and Canberra, the first in a network that will help this emerging market to grow.
-Also undertook electric vehicle roadshows to help raise awareness and trialled one of the first to market electric vehicles as a roadside assistance vehicle.
+In 2012 the NRMA opened free public charging stations for electric vehicles in Sydney (fast charger) and Canberra.
+They also undertook electric vehicle roadshows to help raise awareness, and also trialled one of the first electric vehicles as roadside assistance vehicles.

-The NRMA's car hire agency, SIXT, are also a leader in Australia championing electric vehicle hire.

-Publications

-NRMA published a monthly magazine called "Open Road".

 Criticism

 In 2008 the NRMA was criticised for its anti-cycleway stance.
-The Sydney Lord Mayor, Clover Moore, said the NRMA, like big petroleum companies, has a vested interest in campaigning for car use.
+Lord Mayor of Sydney, Clover Moore, said the NRMA, like big petroleum companies, has a vested interest in campaigning for car use.
 Greens MP Lee Rhiannon said the NRMA has an anti-cycleway agenda.
 Said Rhiannon: "The NRMA's anti-cycleway campaign is a crude attempt to boost money for road building.
 It's time the NRMA leadership came into the 21st century and recognised that encouraging more cyclists is an easy way to reduce road congestion."
 Rhiannon accused the NRMA of using misleading statistics in its campaign.

 Advocacy

 The NRMA advocates for improving road safety, reducing the cost of motoring and ensuring a better road and public transport network for all.
-In 1982, the NRMA worked with the NSW Government to improve road safety by introducing random breath testing, and in 2012 NRMA was responsible for ensuring that all revenue raised by speed and red-light cameras is reinvested back into the road network.
+In 1982, the NRMA worked with the Government of New South Wales to improve road safety by introducing random breath testing, and in 2012 NRMA was responsible for ensuring that all revenue raised by speed and red-light cameras is reinvested back into the road network.